Open-source artificial intelligence: 1990s: Early development of AI and open-source software

 The concept of AI dates back to the mid-20th century, when computer scientists like Alan Turing and John McCarthy laid the groundwork for modern AI theories and algorithms.
 An early form of AI, the natural language processing "doctor" ELIZA, was re-implemented and shared in 1977 by Jeff Shrager as a BASIC program, and soon translated to many other languages.
 Early AI research focused on developing symbolic reasoning systems and rule-based expert systems.

 During this period, the idea of open-source software was beginning to take shape, with pioneers like Richard Stallman advocating for free software as a means to promote collaboration and innovation in programming.
 The Free Software Foundation, founded in 1985 by Stallman, was one of the first major organizations to promote the idea of software that could be freely used, modified, and distributed.
 The ideas from this movement eventually influenced the development of open-source AI, as more developers began to see the potential benefits of open collaboration in software creation, including AI models and algorithms.

 In the 1990s, open-source software began to gain more traction, the rise of machine learning and statistical methods also led to the development of more practical AI tools.
 In 1993, the CMU Artificial Intelligence Repository was initiated, with a variety of openly shared software.

 2000s: Emergence of open-source AI

 In the early 2000s open-source AI began to take off, with the release of more user-friendly foundational libraries and frameworks that were available for anyone to use and contribute to.

 OpenCV was released in 2000 with a variety of traditional AI algorithms like decision trees, k-Nearest Neighbors (kNN), Naive Bayes and Support Vector Machines (SVM).

-In 2007, Scikit-learn was released.
-It became one of the most widely used libraries for general-purpose machine learning due to its ease of use and robust functionality, providing implementations of common algorithms like regression, classification, and clustering.
-Theano was also released in the same year.

-Rise of open-source AI frameworks (2010s)
+2010s: Rise of open-source AI frameworks

 Open-source deep learning framework as Torch was released in 2002 and made open-source with Torch7 in 2011, and was later augmented by PyTorch, and TensorFlow.
-These frameworks allowed researchers and developers to build and train neural networks for tasks like image recognition, natural language processing (NLP), and autonomous driving.